openhab/openhab-docs/configuration/blockly/rules-blockly-run-and-process.md

 A rule carries contextual information when triggered - this block can retrieve that information.

 - The rule trigger type defines which of the attributes are available to the rule - they will not all be available.
-- For more detailed information see [Event Object Attributes](https://openhab-scripters.github.io/openhab-helper-libraries/Guides/Event%20Object%20Attributes.html)
+- For more detailed information see [Event Object Attributes](https://openhab-scripters.github.io/openhab-helper-libraries/Guides/Event%20Object%20Attributes.html) or [openHAB Events](https://www.openhab.org/docs/developer/utils/events.html).

 ## Transform values via Map, Regex or JsonPath and others